HL7/davinci-dtr/input/pagecontent/specification.md

 #### Execution Sequence
 The flow of execution of the CQL will be determined by the associated Questionnaire.
 The client will proceed through the Questionnaire, and for any question that is associated with the result of a CQL expression, that specific CQL statement will be executed.
 The DTR client **SHALL** use result caching so that results that are already available will be reused without requesting them again.

+- The mime type that **SHOULD** be used for a CQL Identifier is "text/cql-identifier".

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">
     <tr><td style="width: 72px; border: none"><img src="Note.png" style="float: left; width:18px; height:18px; margin: 0px;">&nbsp;<b><span style="color:maroon;">NOTE:</span></b></td>